m-e-w/steam_bi/README.md

     - Install MySQL Connector/NET 8.0.16
         - This is a direct link to the most recent version that works: https://downloads.mysql.com/archives/get/p/6/file/mysql-connector-net-8.0.16.msi
         - This is a link where you can select the version for yourself and can see the MD5 checksums and GnuPG signatures: https://downloads.mysql.com/archives/c-net/
-- There are sample dashboards in res/viz/powerbi/dashboards/
+- There is a sample dashboard in res/viz/powerbi/dashboards/
-    - Open games_v2_mysql.pbit to see your data if you are using MySQL
+    - Open games_v2_mysql.pbit to see your data
         - You will see an error.
 This is normal.
 Go to transform -> Data Source Settings
         - From here you can change the data source to point to your MySQL DB
-        - Once you're done, hit apply and your data will load
-    - [Legacy](https://github.com/m-e-w/steam_bi_legacy) Open games_v1-2_json.pbit to see your data if you are using the legacy script
-        - You will see an error.
-This is normal.
-Go to transform -> Data Source Settings
-        - From here you can change the data sources to point to paths of the .json files in data/
         - Once you're done, hit apply and your data will load

 ## Steam